Chakaa/cookie-garden-helper-reloaded/README.md

 >
 >1.4.6: `Fixed a conflict when CCSE was installed`

+### Edits
+>`Use fertilizer instead of wood chips in the auto soil rotation`
+>
+>`Stay on fertilizer until plant mature stage`
+>
+>`Add CpS Bonus category so that only plants with bonus CpS are harvested early`
+>
+>`Clarified some things in this readme`

 ## Issues

 If you have any issues, you can either create an issue in this git repo, or ping me on [Reddit](https://old.reddit.com/r/CookieClicker/comments/phxdge/garden_helper_for_steam_version/)

 ## FAQ

-> It's loaded and there but never seems to do anything?
+> It's loaded and the CGHR button is there, but it never seems to do anything?

+Auto-plant does nothing if it doesn't have a saved plot.
-In a few words:
+In other few words:
 1. You need to manually plant a first round of plants
-2. You press the "Save Plot" button, when hovering on the text right next to it, you should have a tooltip with your layout (or you can press a seed in the bottom list)
+2. You need to press the **Save Plot** button.
+When hovering on the text right next to it, you should have a tooltip with your layout
+3. Alternatively, you can directly select a seed from the Seed List.
-3. After that, Auto-Plant ON should work
+4. After that, **Auto-Plant: ON** should work

-> The readme doesnt explain well what this CPS check is or if its needed at all.
+> The readme doesn't explain well what the CpS check is, or if it's needed at all

-Cps mult check is completely optional.
+The CpS mult check is completely optional.
 Depending on the activated check:
-- Auto-Plant : It will only plant new seed if the bonus CpS is below the given value
+- **Auto-plant** : It will only plant new seed if the bonus CpS is *below* the given value.
+A value of **0** is identical to the **Avoid Buffs** check, no bonus CpS, a value of **0.5** means only planting during a Clot, a value of **1** means only planting when there is no Frenzy or other boost active, etc.
-- Auto-Harvest : It will only harvest if the bonus Cps is above the given value
+- **Auto-harvest** : It will only harvest if the bonus CpS is *above* the given value.
+A value of **1** means never harvest during a Clot or other malus, a value **7** means only harvest during a Frenzy, etc.

-> The tooltip showing the saved garden is all shuffled around
+> The tooltip showing the saved plot is all shuffled around

 You might have changed from the default zoom.
 Press Ctrl + 0 to revert to the normal zoom.